Half and quarter metals in rhombohedral trilayer graphene

 We address this question directly by measuring the inverse compressibility data in a rhombohedral trilayer device aligned to one of the encapsulating hexagonal boron nitride layers (Fig.~\ref{fig4}a) but that has otherwise identical geometry to the unaligned device presented in Figs.~\ref{fig1}-\ref{fig3}.
-We find the negative compressibility features associated with Stoner transitions nearly unchanged in the aligned, moire device.
-The primary difference is the appearance of incompressible states at commensurate fillings $\nu=\pm1,\pm2$ of the moire unit cell.
-The relationship between these insulators and the underlying symmetry breaking in non-moire devices is depicted schematically in Fig.~\ref{fig4}b, where we overlay the phase boundaries measured in intrinsic trilayers with the domain of stability of the commensurate, incompressible states in moire patterned trilayers.
-Evidently, incompressible states emerge whenever the superlattice filling is divisible by the degeneracy of the Fermi surface at the same $n_{\rm e}$ and $D$ absent a moire.
-The effect of the moire can thus be understood as a perturbation that does not qualitatively alter the correlated electron physics already present in the parent trilayer.
+We find the negative compressibility features associated with Stoner transitions nearly unchanged in the aligned, moir\'e device.
+The primary difference is the appearance of incompressible states at commensurate fillings $\nu=\pm1,\pm2$ of the moir\'e unit cell.
+The relationship between these insulators and the underlying symmetry breaking in non-moir\'e devices is depicted schematically in Fig.~\ref{fig4}b, where we overlay the phase boundaries measured in intrinsic trilayers with the domain of stability of the commensurate, incompressible states in moir\'e patterned trilayers.
+Evidently, incompressible states emerge whenever the superlattice filling is divisible by the degeneracy of the Fermi surface at the same $n_{\rm e}$ and $D$ absent a moir\'e.
+The effect of the moir\'e can thus be understood as a perturbation that does not qualitatively alter the correlated electron physics already present in the parent trilayer.